sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-charts/ui5-webcomponents-react-charts.md

 [ACCORDION-BEGIN [Step 3: ](Add conditional rendering)] Two charts in one `Card` is a bit too much, don't you think?
 It would be nicer if the charts could be toggled by clicking on the header.
 Let's implement that!

 1. First add a state.
-It should control which chart is going to be rendered.
+It should control, which chart is going to be rendered.
 Use the [State Hook logic](https://reactjs.org/docs/hooks-state.html) to implement the state and set `"lineChart"` as default value.
 Don't forget to import `useState` from React, otherwise you will get an error.
     - Import the `useState` function in the header of the `MyApp.jsx` file (replace the current import of React).
     ```JavaScript / JSX
       import React, { useState } from "react";